CornuA1/lntmodel_final/README.md

 # lntmodel_final
-defnitive repository for the lntmodel study
+Defnitive repository for the lntmodel study.

+The code is not yet fully documented.